codethechange/guides/guide_web_security.rst

 security operations are difficult to get right, and you're better off using code that's already been reviewed by experts.

-.. important:: NEVER try and implement security code on your own.
+.. important:: **Never** try and implement security code on your own.
    Security primitives like escaping content, hashing passwords, and encrypting data are available as reputable packages or built-in functions for nearly all modern programming languages.
 Use them!